 So take the guessing game out of their hands.

 Tell them a story that makes it obvious that their school should be part of it.

-Ready to uncover your homeschooler’s theme?
-Grab my worksheet, “What is Your Homeschooler’s Secret Sauce?
-How to Stand Out in College Admissions.”
+Ready to uncover your homeschooler’s themes?
+Grab my worksheet, “What Motivates You?”

 And Join the Fearless Homeschoolers Facebook Group where we navigate high school and college admissions together!